ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Algorithms

 \ours{}'s teammate generation algorithm is detailed in Algorithm~\ref{alg:rotate_teamgen_alg}.
 As described in Section~\ref{sec:rotate:teamgen}, this teammate generation algorithm jointly trains the parameters of a teammate policy and an estimate of its best response (BR) policy, based on a provided ego agent policy.
 The parameters of the teammate and BR policies, $\theta^{-i}$ and $\theta^\text{BR}$, are initialized in \cref{alg:rotate-tg:init-policy}.
 The parameters of the BR critic network, $\sigma^\text{BR}$, are initialized in \cref{alg:rotate-tg:init-critic-br}, while those for the teammate, $\sigma^{-i, \text{BR}}$ and $\sigma^{-i, \text{ego}}$, are initialized in \cref{alg:rotate-tg:init-critic-tm}.
 Note that the teammate maintains two critics, for separately estimating returns when interacting with the BR and ego agent policies.

-The training of the teammate and BR policies is based on the SP, XP, and SXP interaction data gathered in \cref{alg:rotate-tg:collect-sp-xp,alg:rotate-tg:sample-xp-states,alg:rotate-tg:collect-sxp}, which we previously motivated and described in Section~\ref{sec:rotate:teamgen}.
-Recall that an SXP interaction require resetting an environment to start from an available XP state.
-Since resetting from all available XP states for SXP interaction is impractical, \ours{} \textit{samples} from XP states to obtain start states for SXP interactions.
-Experiences from SP, XP, and SXP interaction are stored in buffers $D_{\text{SP}}, D_{\text{XP}}, D_{\text{SXP}}$ in the form of a collection of tuples, $D = \langle(s_{k}, a_{k}, r_k, s'_k)\rangle_{k=1}^{|D|}$.
+The training of the teammate and BR policies is based on the SP, XP, XSP, and SXP interaction data gathered in \cref{alg:rotate-tg:collect-sp-xp,alg:rotate-tg:sample-xp-states,alg:rotate-tg:collect-sxp,alg:rotate-tg:collect-xsp}, which we previously motivated and described in Section~\ref{sec:rotate:teamgen}.
+Recall that an SXP interaction require resetting an environment to start from an available XP state, and an XSP interaction analogously requires resetting to an SP state.
+Since resetting from all available XP states for SXP interaction is impractical, \ours{} \textit{samples} from XP states to obtain start states for SXP interactions (and similarly for XSP).
+Experiences from SP, XP, SXP, and XSP interaction are stored in buffers $D_{\text{SP}}, D_{\text{XP}}, D_{\text{SXP}}, D_{\text{XSP}}$ in the form of a collection of tuples, $D = \langle(s_{k}, a_{k}, r_k, s'_k)\rangle_{k=1}^{|D|}$.
 Lines \ref{alg:rotate-tg:pol-loss-br} to \ref{alg:rotate-tg:critic-loss-ego} of Algorithm~\ref{alg:rotate_teamgen_alg} then highlight how we use the stored experiences to compute loss functions that the trained models optimize.

 \cref{alg:rotate-tg:pol-loss-br,alg:rotate-tg:pol-loss-tm} describe how the teammate and BR policies are trained to mutually maximize returns when interacting with each other during SP and SXP interactions.
 Both lines call the \textbf{POL\_LOSS\_ADV\_TARG} function, which receives $\left(\theta, \theta_{\text{old}},\sigma_{\text{old}}, D, \epsilon \right)$ as input to evaluate the following, standard PPO-clip loss function that encourages return maximization and sufficient exploration: